kokokokokokoko/kiki/README.md

 # Usage
 * First [create a new local app](https://developer.tdameritrade.com/) using http://localhost as your Callback URL.
 * You can easily URL decode the code you get above in python: `import urllib.parse;urllib.parse.unquote('YOUR%20CODE')`
 * Next follow the instructions [here](https://developer.tdameritrade.com/content/simple-auth-local-apps) to get refresh and access tokens.
-Note, you will need to renew your access token here every 90 days.
+Note, you will need to renew your refresh token here every 90 days to continue using the api.

 # Example Usage